-Board Considers Series Of Changes To County’s Cannabis Ordinance
+Board Considers Series of Changes to County’s Cannabis Ordinance

 The hearing on Tuesday will be a first reading of the proposed changes, followed by at least one more hearing in March prior to board approval of the revised ordinance.

-One of the most significant adjustments to the ordinance was proposed by board Chairman Kevin Jeffries, who has repeatedly expressed dissatisfaction with cannabis operators that have received county licenses and reached development agreements with the county but have not made any progress toward opening their doors.
+One of the most significant adjustments to the ordinance was proposed by board Chairman Kevin Jeffries, who has repeatedly expressed dissatisfaction with cannabis operators that have received county licenses and reached development agreements with the county but have not made any progress toward opening.

 The chairman’s frustrations have stemmed, in part, from a stipulation that operators be at least 1,000 feet apart.
 When a permit-holder has been granted the freedom to begin a sales or distribution business but doesn’t move forward, allowing the site to languish, other prospective operators are prevented from establishing their outlets there due to the buffer zone requirement.